 I recommend starting with the promotion of your challenge one week before it starts.
-If you start too early, you will loose engagement and excitement.
-And if you too late, you won’t have enough time to fill it up.
+If you start too early, you will lose engagement and excitement.
+And if you are too late, you won’t have enough time to fill it up.

 Promote your challenge by inviting your email list (I normally send out 3 emails), to your social media followers (at least 3-4 posts).

 For example, you could start promoting your challenge 7 days before with one email and social media posts, the next email 4 days later, and a “last chance to join” email 1 day before the challenge start.
 On social media it really pays to show up as much as possible!
 Go live in your stories every other day, create some images with what’s included in the challenge in Canva and post them, and of course, add the link to the registration page to your Instagram bio.

 Don’t forget your website!
 Add an info bar on top it to invite people to your challenge, optionally also a popup and mention the upcoming challenge in your latest blog posts.

 Create images with Canva.com and write your captions in advance.

 You can deliver your challenge live through Zoom, simply set up meetings and share the link in emails to your participants.
 When you are delivering your challenge live, make sure that you are prepared and know what you are going to teach.

 Prepare emails to send out on every day to your participants and talking points for your lives.